 an observer like a lover longing for small pleasures.
 The place

-might be on to something if they could just get rid of the darn
+might be on to something if they could just get rid of those darn people.

 The women of the ferry’s far dark corner are yap yak yatting

-away far too loudly, trying to mitigate Tyger’s blissful
+away far too loudly, mitigating Tyger’s blissful meditation.

-meditation.
-Ah well, what can a deep thinker do?
-He tries to
+Ah well, what ya gonna do?
+He tries to lift and

 Vehicles depart followed by a few stragglers ejected into the